Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Conclusion

 \section{Conclusion}

-In this work, we expanded on our previous idea from \cite{beck_semantic_2023} by introducing the Stochastic Policy Gradient (SPG): We designed a semantic communication system via reinforcement learning, not requiring a known or differentiable channel model - a crucial step towards deployment in practice.
-Further, we motivated the use of the SPG for both classic and semantic communication from the maximization of the mutual information between received and target variables.
+In this work, we expanded on our previous idea from~\cite{beck_semantic_2023} by introducing the Stochastic Policy Gradient (SPG): We designed a semantic communication system via reinforcement learning, separating transmitter and receiver, and not requiring a known or differentiable channel model -- a crucial step towards deployment in practice.
+Further, we derived the use of the SPG for both classic and semantic communication from the maximization of the mutual information between received and target variables.
 Numerical results show that our approach achieves comparable performance to a model-aware approach, albeit at the cost of a decreased convergence rate by at least a factor of $10$.
 It remains the question of how to improve the convergence rate with more challenging datasets.